Dorothy Canfield Fisher: Books

 Canfield Fisher spoke five languages fluently, and in addition to writing novels, short stories, memoirs, and educational works, she wrote extensively as a literary critic and translator.
 For tax purposes, her novels were written as "Canfield," her non-fiction as "Fisher."

 Her best-known work today is probably Understood Betsy, a children's book about a little orphaned girl who is sent to live with her cousins in Vermont.
 Although the book can be read purely for pleasure, it also describes a schoolhouse which is run much in the style of the Montessori method.
 Another of her books, The Home-Maker, was reprinted by Anita Miller's Academy Chicago Publishers calling it "way ahead of its time."
 In all, she wrote 22 novels and 18 works of non-fiction.

+The Brimming Cup, her most commercially successful novel, the number two bestseller in 1921 (following only Sinclair Lewis’ Main Street), contains a passage discussing unfair treatment of blacks in Georgia; the book has been called "the first modern best-seller to present criticism of racial prejudice."
+(As a trustee of Howard University, Canfield Fisher, noted as Ph.B., PhD., D.Litt., delivered the 1946 commencement address.)

 William Lyon Phelps said "All her novels are autobiographical, being written exclusively out of her own experience and observation."